 Mobile Banking App- One of the major beneficiaries of continuous digitalization is the finance industry.
-Consumers’ budgeting, investment, cryptocurrency trading, and other demands are already covered by fintech solutions.
+Consumers’ budgeting, investment, cryptocurrency trading, stock trading apps and other demands are already covered by fintech solutions.

 Customers can manage their accounts and execute transactions remotely with the use of online banking services provided by banks.
 An account can be opened with only one visit to a bank location.
 Because of stronger user experiences and closely targeted USPs, digital-only financial institutions begin to outcompete traditional banks.